RobertBurrellDonkin/library-management-system/README.md

   * There is also the question of testing, both manual and automated.
     * Profiles are likely to be an attractive option.
     * "jwt" and "unrestricted" profiles
+* I'll need to get around to documenting the configuration at some stage.